Contaflex III

 Rear shutter opens

-Leaf shutter opens and closes (exposing the film)
+Leaf shutter opens and closes (exposing the film per the selected shutter speed)

 Upon advancing the film, the rear shutter closes, the mirror returns to its down position, the leaf shutter opens, and the camera is then ready for the next exposure.

-Interchangeable lens capability is also more problematic.
+In addition to the complexity, Interchangeable lens capability is more problematic with a leaf shutter.
 The leaf shutter is located between lens elements, so each lens normally requires its own shutter (as with a Hasselblad).
 That adds cost.
 The alternative is to provide for different focal lengths by interchanging front lens elements only, with the lens elements behind the shutter kept fixed.
-The Conraflex adopted that design.
+The Conraflex adopted the latter design.

 Ceremony Coffee Roasters Bethesda, Md.
 Contaflex III, 50mm f/2.8 Carl Zeiss Tessar, FP4+, 2023.